CoronaMelder Privacy Statement

 - Pseudo MAC address

 - First day of illness

 - IP address

 These data may be personal data.

 A TEK is a randomly, cryptographically generated series of numbers serving as a temporary reference.
-TEKs are converted into DKs on the backend server.
-In addition, an RPI is generated every 10 to 20 minutes, which is a temporary series of numbers that are also cryptographically generated.
-This series of numbers is a derivative of a TEK, and is exchanged with other smartphones on which the app is installed, and which have been in close proximity to the smartphone concerned for a specific period of time.
+On the basis of the TEK, an RPI is generated every 10 to 20 minutes, which is a temporary series of numbers that are also cryptographically generated.
+This RPI is exchanged with other smartphones on which the app is installed, and which have been in close proximity to the smartphone concerned for a specific period of time.
 The RPIs are transmitted and received via Bluetooth Low Energy and are thus used in combination with the signal strengths of both transmission and reception (to determine the distance between users), and the duration of the (Bluetooth) contact.
 The RPIs received are removed from the smartphones after 14 days.

 TEKs, DKs and RPIs are all pseudonymised identification keys.

 In order to minimise the risk of users being identified, when RPIs are exchanged, the MAC address (a unique hardware number of the Bluetooth transmitter) of the smartphone is replaced by a randomly generated code, a pseudo MAC address, which, like the RPIs, changes every 10 to 20 minutes.